Westinghouse iGen11000TFc - 9000/11000W Tri Fuel Inverter Generator With Remote Start

 Power & Run Time

-The Westinghouse iGen11000TFc delivers 120/240V and features a tri-fuel technology, granting it the capability to utilize gasoline, propane, or natural gas.
-When utilizing gasoline, it achieves a running wattage of 9,000W and a peak wattage of 11,000W.
-Upon switching to propane, it benefits from 8,100 rated watts and 10,000 peak watts.
-Transitioning to natural gas operation provides 7,200W of rated wattage and 8,800W of starting wattage.
-In addition, the device is parallel capable (parallel kit not included) and thus, can be linked to a similar or compatible unit for added power.
+The Westinghouse iGen11000TFc delivers 120/240V and benefits from a tri-fuel technology that allows it to run on gasoline, propane, or natural gas.
+When gasoline-powered, it enjoys a running wattage of 9,000W and a peak wattage of 11,000W.
+When propane-powered, it benefits from 8,100 rated watts and 10,000 peak watts.
+Its natural gas operation offers 7,200W of rated wattage and 8,800W of starting wattage.
+Furthermore, the parallel capability (parallel kit not included) offers the advantage of increasing power output when connected to another similar or compatible unit, delivering expanded energy capacity and flexibility for various applications.

-The running time of the iGen11000TFc, with its 7.9 gallons fuel capacity, can reach up to 19 hours on a full tank of gasoline (fuel consumption around 0.42 GPH).
-With propane, it can reach up to 9.8 hours (on a 20 lbs tank - propane consumption around 0.48 GPH).
+Concerning its running time, the iGen11000TFc, featuring a 7.9 gallons fuel tank, can continuously run for up to 19 hours with a full gasoline tank (consuming fuel at approximately 0.42 gallons per hour).
+Alternatively, when utilizing propane, it offers up to 9.8 hours (on a 20 lbs tank - propane consumption around 0.48 GPH) of runtime.

-As the iGen11000TFc produces a clean sine wave, with a <3% Total Harmonic Distortion (THD), sensitive electronics may be plugged in the AC outlets safely.
+The iGen11000TFc produces a clean sine wave: thanks to a <3% Total Harmonic Distortion (THD), your sensitive electronics can be safely plugged in the AC outlets.

 Outlets

-If your RV requires a 50-amp service, consider this Westinghouse unit RV-ready, as it includes a 14-50R outlet.
-In addition, because the iGen11000TFc is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+If you own an RV with a 50-amp service, you can consider this Westinghouse unit as RV-ready, as it features a 14-50R outlet.
+In addition, as it features a twist-lock L14-30R receptacle, the iGen11000TFc is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.

 Westinghouse's ST Switch Outlet